Latest Developments

 Read More

-Washington, D.C. – In a victory for Arizona voters, a federal judge struck down last week numerous discriminatory, anti-voter provisions of two recently enacted Arizona laws, H.B.
+On February 29, 2024, a federal judge struck down discriminatory, anti-voter provisions of two Arizona laws, H.B.
 2492 and H.B.
-2243, that undermined Arizonans’ freedom to vote and violated federal law.
-Notably, the U.S. District Court’s decision prevents Arizona from rejecting voter registration forms submitted
+2243, passed in 2022 that undermined Arizonans’ freedom to vote and violated federal law.
+The judge’s order also leaves a few anti-voter provisions intact.
+At issue in the case were discriminatory provisions of the two anti-voter laws,

 Read More